exonum/exonum-doc/src/advanced/node-management.md

 #### Response

-JSON object with the following fields:
+A JSON object with the following fields:

 - **connectivity**: bool
-  Is the node connected to other peers?
+  Indicates whether the node is connected to the other peers.

 #### Response example